matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `use_appservice_legacy_authorization`

-Whether to send the application service access token via the `access_token` query parameter.
+Whether to send the application service access tokens via the `access_token` query parameter per older versions of the Matrix specification.
 Defaults to false.
+Set to true to enable sending access tokens via a query parameter.

-This option is considered insecure and is not recommended.
+**Enabling this option is considered insecure and is not recommended. **

 Example configuration:
 ```yaml